IceLab-X/MiniGP/README.md

 # MiniGP
-MiniGP is a minimalistic Gaussian Process (GP) library.
+MiniGP is a minimalistic Gaussian Process (GP) library focused on regression tasks.
 It is designed to be simple and easy to understand.

 Despite that there are many successful GP libraries, such as GPy, GPflow, and Pyro, they are often too complex for beginners to understand.
 Things get worse when the user wants to customize the model.
 MiniGP is designed to be simple and easy to understand.
 It is a great tool for educational purposes.
 We also try to make it easy for anyone to use without a lot of background knowledge of GP.